 Tariff range: Comedy Two and Three.
 For more information on Tariffs please take a look at the Tariffs page.

-BBC One has a great tradition of anointing and crowning Britain’s comedy royalty - the channel has elevated talent such as Lucas and Walliams, Catherine Tate, and most recently Brendan O'Carroll as Mrs Brown to the status of national comedy touchstones.
+BBC One has a great tradition of anointing and crowning Britain’s comedy royalty.
+The channel has elevated talent such as Matt Lucas and David Walliams, Catherine Tate and most recently Brendan O'Carroll as Mrs Brown to the status of national comedy touchstones.
 We want this heritage to continue.
 So we are asking:

 If you would like to know more about the BBC One channel strategy, please visit the BBC One page.